Peter Wesley-Smith

 Writer and recovering academic, Peter Wesley-Smith was Professor of Constitutional Law at the University of Hong Kong when he left on resignation in 1999.
 He had been Dean of the Faculty of Law, a member of the Hong Kong Law Reform Commission, and Editor-in-Chief of the Hong Kong Law Journal.
 He is the author of four books and numerous articles on Hong Kong's constitution and legal system and now gives annual lectures on international law at the University of Macau.
 Combining academic activities, public service, and creative writing, he has written books of verses (such as The Ombley-Gombley), an English adaptation of Danish poet Halfdan Rasmussen's collection of nonsense rhymes Hocus Pocus, lyrics (for songs such as The Day We Found O'Reilly's Chook in Mrs Boon's Backyard and the unfinished I Don't Think I'm Indecisive, Am I?, a humerus ditty about his upper arm), and libretti (most notably for

 Black Ribbon, Boojum!, Quito, True, and the children's song-story Pip! - music by his brother Martin Wesley-Smith).
-He now lives in rural New South Wales, Australia, where a current interest is the campaign to stop the State government from raising the wall of Tallowa Dam.
+He now lives in Kangaroo Valley in rural New South Wales, Australia, where he is gainfully unemployed.
+Being President of the Kangaroo Valley Community Association used to help him while away his time, but now that he's no longer doing that, he has started writing short plays ...

 links